sathomas/jsDataV.is/src/text/ch8/03-vizviews.md

 }
 ```

-As you can see, we're actually using a couple of Underscore.js function in our `render` method.
+As you can see, we're actually using a couple of Underscore.js functions in our `render` method.
 In addition to `defer`, we also take advantage of `bind`.
-That latter function ensures that the `this` value when `drawMap` is eventually called is the same as the `this` value within the view.
+The latter function ensures that the `this` value when `drawMap` is eventually called is the same as the `this` value within the view.

 There's one change we can make to further improve this implementation.
 Although there won't be a `<div id='map'></div>` in the page when `render` is first called, that element will exist in subsequent calls to `render`.
 In those cases we don't need to defer the execution of `drawMap`.
 That leads to the following code for our `render` method.